molnett/valv/README.md

 Valv is an open-source Key Management System (KMS) built for modern cloud environments.
 It is heavily inspired by Google Cloud KMS and their internal Keystore, offering compatibility with the Cloud KMS protobuf.

+**⚠️ IMPORTANT: Valv is currently in technical alpha stage.
+It is not suitable for production use.
+APIs and functionality may change at any time without notice.
+Use at your own risk.**

 ## Features

 - Regional deployment for high availability